kshru9/Web-Crawler/README.md

 ### [Different locking techniques](#different-locking-techniques)
 - [**Using SINGLE LOCK technique**](#using-single-lock-technique)
- - Having one lock for all of our shared variables.
+    - Having one lock for all of our shared variables
- - Pros:
-    - Easy to implement
+    - *Pros* Easy to implement
- - Cons:
-    - Serial processing
+    - *Cons* Need to keep the lock acquired for more amount of time which may result in serial processing only

 - [Using **THREAD SAFE DATA STRUCTURE** technique](#using-thread-safe-data-structure-technique)
-  - For each of the data structure, having a single lock or RW lock if required.
+    - For each of the data structure, having a single lock or RW lock if required
     - Waiting time distributed over different locks
     - Different thread safe data structures:
         - Thread safe integer
         - Thread safe queue
         - Thread safe map
+    - *Pros* No need to keep the lock acquired for more amount of time.
+Hence concurrency can be efficiently achieves in multi processor CPUs
+    - *Cons* Overhead due to multiple locks

 ### [How to run multi threaded web crawler](#how-to-run-multi-threaded-web-crawler)
 - use `make` to compile the program